eoncarlyle/portfolio-website/portfolio-application/posts/uncomfortably-functional-kotlin.md

 The Reddit [post](https://www.reddit.com/r/fsharp/comments/60ic2f/is_it_worth_using_the_io_monad_in_f/)) I think of whenever I try to crowbar this behaviour into another langague comes from r/fsharp, and is titled 'Is it worth using the IO monad in F#?'.
 The comment is the following:

+There's a post in the [r/fsharp](https://www.reddit.com/r/fsharp/comments/60ic2f/is_it_worth_using_the_io_monad_in_f/)) subreddit

 > I'd strongly advise against trying to write Haskell in F#.
 It's not idiomatic, it's slow and people do not expect it.

-This is, unfortunately, quite defensible even as applied to Kotlin.
-I also refuse to accept it, the of bringing the best aspect of Haskell into other languages is too aluring.
+This is, unfortunately, quite defensible in F# and even more so in F#.
+I also refuse to accept it: bringing the best aspects of Haskell into other languages that I know and like is too appealing.

 ```kotlin
 sealed class IO<A> {